Alas! and Did My Saviour Bleed: Alterations

+A three-verse version titled "Isle of Wight" was recorded by Mark Korven for the 2015 film The Witch.

 "For such a worm as I"

 The final line of the first stanza ("for such a worm as I") is amended in many hymnals.
 Sometimes, the word "worm" is changed to "one" or more commonly, the line is altered to "sinners such as I".

 The original line has been criticised by some modern commentators as an example of "worm theology", which suggests to people that "low self-worth means God is more likely to show mercy and compassion upon them".
 Writing for Christianity Today, Mark Galli found the line problematic for promoting the idea that "only by abasing ourselves are we able to grasp and receive God's mercy".
 Theologian Anthony A. Hoekema has described the lyrics as an example of a hymn that has made a "contribution to the negative self-image often found among Christians".

 In response to this criticism, David W. Music has claimed that the word "worm" is both lyrically and biblically appropriate:

 Here, the "worm" language sets up a contrast between the majestic "Sacred Head" of Christ and the hymn writer's (and singer's) own status as a creature that falls far short of the glory of God.
 The writer may have also had in mind Job 25:6 ("How much less man, that is a worm? and the son of man, which is a worm?") or Psalm 22:6 ("But I am a worm, and no man").

 Theologian Marva Dawn argued that the hymn's "worm" imagery is an important way of highlighting the "incredible freedom and immense joy of forgiveness".
 Hymnologist Madeleine Forell Marshall suggested Watts was not intending to make a general comment on humanity, but to describe how, when faced with the death of Jesus, we are "initially filled with powerful disgust and graphic self-loathing".